Kozhikode: Civic administration

 Kozhikode Corporation is the first City Corporation in Kerala after the creation of the state.
 Established in 1962, Kozhikode Corporation's first mayor was H Manjunatha Rao.
-Kozhikode corporation has four assembly constituencies – Kozhikode North, Kozhikode South, Beypore and Elathur – all of which are part of Kozhikode.
+Kozhikode corporation has four state assembly constituencies – Kozhikode North, Kozhikode South, Beypore and Elathur – all of which are part of Kozhikode Lok Sabha constituency.

+The Town and Country Planning Department (TCPD) prepare development plan for the city.

+The Kerala Water Authority manages the city's water supply, while the Kerala Fire and Rescue Services Department is responsible for fire protection and emergency services.
+The Kozhikode City Police maintains law and order, and the Kerala State Electricity Board provides electricity to the city.
+Public transport is operated mainly by the Kerala State Road Transport Corporation (KSRTC), along with private bus operators.